 There’s also a long list of attractions for those keen to get active while on the water with The Perfect Storm a trio of water slides that dive three decks, the Ultimate Abyss a dry slide that plunges 10 decks, a zip line stretching high above the ship’s Boardwalk, climbing walls, two FlowRider wave pools, a basketball court, state-of-the-art gym, and an ice-skating arena.

-Escape is spending three days on Harmony of the Seas to get a sneak peak at the innovative vessel before her first paying post-launch passengers set sail for the high seas later this week.
+Escape is spending three days on Harmony of the Seas to get a sneak peek at the innovative vessel before her first paying post-launch passengers set sail for the high seas later this week.